 Data from: Centers for Disease Control and Prevention (CDC).
 National Center for Health Statistics, Division of National Health and Nutrition Examination Surveys.
 Prevalence of Overweight, Obesity, and Extreme Obesity Among Adults: United States, Trends 1976–1980 Through 2007–2008.

-Everyone deserves reasonable access to information about nutrition and to the foods that promote health.
-However, the health needs of our diverse population are not being met by current food policies and by standardized nutrition.
-Healthy Nation Coalition is a non-profit grassroots organization of scientists, clinicians, public health professionals, and individuals.
+Everyone deserves reasonable access to accurate information about nutrition and how food choices influence health.
+However, the health needs of our diverse population are not being met by current food policies and by standardized nutrition recommendations.
+The Healthy Nation Coalition is a non-profit grassroots organization of scientists, clinicians, public health professionals, and concerned individuals.
 We are dedicated to changing our food, nutrition, and health systems by developing an understanding and awareness of the social, cultural, and economic forces that not only impact our access to nutritional information and to the foods needed to support health, but shape our attitudes about nutrition and our relationships to food.

-A sense of community has arisen around questioning our current approach to food and nutrition.
-Healthy Nation Coalition has its beginnings in the ancestral health, Weston A. Price Foundation, and low-carbohydrate nutrition communities.
-At the same time, we reject the notion that there is one approach to diet that works for all Americans.
-However, we feel that joining these communities with other efforts underway in food system reform and government accountability, we can foster positive changes in our food, nutrition, and health systems that will benefit all Americans.
+A sense of community has arisen around questioning our nation’s current approach to food and nutrition.
+The Healthy Nation Coalition has garnered support from a wide range of interested parties in the academic, public health, medical, agricultural, educational, and philanthropic communities.
+We reject the notion that there is one approach to diet that works for all Americans.
+We believe that by joining these communities with other efforts underway in food system reform and government accountability, we can foster positive changes in our food, nutrition, and health systems that will benefit all Americans.

-Our personal relationships to and beliefs about food, nutrition, and health are multi-faceted and idiosyncratic.
-In addition, each of us—while we have much in common—is a unique metabolic puzzle.
-How do we encourage progress in our food, nutrition, and health systems—which are also complex and intertwined—with an understanding that food is not just about nutrition and that nutritional needs are highly varied?
-At Healthy Nation Coalition, our goal is to promote three key concepts to address that question:
+Our practices, values, and beliefs about food, nutrition, and health are multi-faceted and idiosyncratic.
+In addition, each of us—while having much in common—is a unique metabolic puzzle.
+How do we encourage progress in our food, nutrition, and health systems—which are equally complex and intertwined—with an understanding that food is not just about nutrients and that individual nutritional needs can be highly varied?
+The Healthy Nation Coalition will strive to promote three key concepts to address that question:

 1) Nutritional Literacy – a movement to foster an understanding of cultural forces that shape our nutrition beliefs and our relationships to food and food communities

-Help us create thoughtful progress towards a healthier future for all Americans.
+Help us create thoughtful progress towards a better nourished and healthier future for all Americans.